thoth-code/thoth-code.github.io/README.md

 # Thoth: The pyramid of open knowledge
 ## About Thoth
 ![Thoth banner image](./docs/images/Banner.png)
 This is something like GitHub Gist, but it's cooler than that!
-Thoth provides features like saving, sharing, andorganizing your code snippets to help you remember forgotten code usage.
+Thoth provides features like saving, sharing, and organizing your code snippets to help you remember forgotten code usage.

 ## Project setup
 ### Install dependencies